jsarelas/spreetail-react/docs/js/async-components.md

 # Loading components with loadable-components

-[`loadable-components`](https://github.com/smooth-code/loadable-components) is integrated into `react-boilerplate` because of its rich functionality and good design (it does not conflate routes with asynchronous components).
+[`loadable-components`](https://github.com/smooth-code/loadable-components) is integrated into `spreetail-react` because of its rich functionality and good design (it does not conflate routes with asynchronous components).

 To load a component asynchronously, create a `Loadable` file by hand or via component/container generators